protella/chatgpt-bots/README.md

 ```

 ### Configuration - Bot Tuning
 The `initialize_text` variable at the top of each script will set the tone for how the bot will respond.
-Telling it that it is a chatbot and with any specific style of responses, along with how to preface it's responses (in the case of the cli, it can name itself in the chat history this way.) will help with more appropriate responses.
+Telling it that it is a chatbot and with any specific style of responses will help with more appropriate responses.

 ### Running the bot
 Run the py file for your chosen interface
+e.g.:

-`python3 discordbot.py`
+- `python3 discordbot.py`

 ## ToDo:
-- Add Tokenizer to count tokens in combined context + prompt.
-- Use Tokenizer counts to manage a rolling history of chat to avoid the 4096 token limit on the current GPT3.5 language model.
-- Clean up code, turn OpenAI functions into modules to call from the various integration py files.
+- Add commands for tracking and viewing token usage
+- Modularize commands.
+Possibly use a dict to map command functions to triggers (lambdas?)
+- Clean up code